adamlock219/adamlock219.github.io/_posts/2019-9-30-ProjectBlog.md

 Nick told me to make the buttons magenta as it's a common occurence through out Deakins website and  i made the changes here.

+although I was proud of the changes I made I think I hardcoded too often.
+This was not a good way to do it and I need to improve.

 ![image-title-here](/adamlock219.github.io/images/indexpage2.png){:class="img-responsive"}

 unfortutnately my design wasn't used in the final product but it was ok to see the quality you need to produce to be competitive.